msiniscalchi/atom-latextools/README.md

 Missing functionality to be implemented, roughly in the order I plan to add it:

-* Wrapping selection in commands or environments, and similar facilities
+* Fill helper (autocompletion of various commands, such as  `\include`/`\input`, `\usepackage`, `\includegraphics`, etc.)
+* Better documentation :)
 * Toggling functions on/off: e.g., temporarily stop jumping to the current line in the PDF file after compilation.
+(Actually I'm not sure about this; maybe the listener pattern used in Atom can serve as a good replacement.)
 * Compiling and viewing on Linux
-* Fill helper (autocompletion of various commands, such as  `\include`/`\input`, `\usepackage`, `\includegraphics`, etc.)
-* Better documentation :)
 * Other functionality in the Sublime Text package